a-elshennawy/learn-react/src/JestTesting/README.md

 here i will tell you about jest for testing:

-1- you need to install stuff to make it it work ast jest and vite are not really going side by side (but works) npm install --save-dev jest @testing-library/react @testing-library/jest-dom jest-environment-jsdom
+1- you need to install stuff to make it work as jest and vite are not really going side by side (but works) npm install --save-dev jest @testing-library/react @testing-library/jest-dom jest-environment-jsdom

 2- create jest.config.cjs in root (explaination there)